 The Student Programming Board organizes events designed to create community on campus.
 A portion of each Seaver undergraduate's Campus Life Fee is allocated to The Board to fund these activities.
-The Board hosts over sixty events throughout the year, each designed to give students a campus experience that is unique to being a Wave.
+The Board hosts events throughout the year, each designed to give students a campus experience that is unique to being a Wave.
 Some of these events are meant to create and maintain traditions that bring the entire Pepperdine community closer together, such as Blue and Orange Madness and ReelStories Film Festival.
-Other events are created to ensure that there's something fun happening on campus.
+Other events are created to ensure that there's something fun happening on campus almost every week.
 Apply today and help create community on campus!

 Being a part of the Board means you are dedicated to serving your peers at Pepperdine.
 Each individual has a role and each role has unique responsibilities; however, all Board members are required to:

 - Attend weekly Board meetings on Wednesdays at 6 PM